Nanshe: Name

 The meaning of Nanshe's name is unknown, and it is agreed it has no plausible Sumerian etymology.
-It was written in cuneiform with the signs ^{d}AB×ḪA, with the dingir sign being a determinative designating names of the deities, while AB✕ḪA is a combination of the words "shrine" and "fish", with the latter written inside the former.
+It was written in cuneiform with the signs ^{d}AB×ḪA, with the dingir sign being a determinative designating names of the deities, while AB×ḪA is a combination of the signs "shrine" and "fish", with the latter written inside the former.
 A common phonetic variant, ^{d}na-zi, first appears in texts from Ebla, for example in the theophoric names of two Mariote singers, ur-na-zi and ur-na-zi-a, and by the Old Babylonian period came to be used equally commonly in lexical lists.
 In texts from the Sealand, it is the typical spelling.
 It is also present in An = Anum and in the myth Enki and Ninhursag.
 It has been proposed that it reflects a speculative variant form of the name, Nassi.
 It has also been interpreted as a possible emesal spelling.
 In the Nippur god list, the traditional spelling and ^{d}na-zi are juxtaposed as two orthographies of a single theonym.
 Further syllabic spellings are also known, for example ^{d}na-áš, na-an-še and na-aš-še.
 The last of them occurs in the Old Babylonian lexical list "Diri Nippur."

 It is possible that ^{d}šar-ra-at-ni-na, "queen of Nina", was an alternate name of Nanshe.
-However, this name is only attested in a list of deities from the Sealand, and an alternative proposal is that it refers to Ishtar of Nineveh, though this proposal is not universally accepted either.
+However, this name is only attested in a list of deities from the Sealand, and an alternative proposal is that it refers to Ishtar of Nineveh, though it is not universally accepted either.

 Andrew R. George notes that in the Canonical Temple List Sirara, a toponym associated with Nanshe, might have been reinterpreted as an alternate name of her.